nightscout/trio-docs/docs/configuration/settings/features/remote-control.md

 ## Remote Control

-The limited use of remote control with Nightscout, i.e., entry of Carb Correction and Temporary Targets when Careportal is authenticated continue to be supported with Trio.
+The limited use of remote control with Nightscout, i.e., entry of Carb Correction and Temporary Targets when Careportal is authenticated, continues to be supported with Trio.

+> Nightscout version must be 15.0.2 or newer to properly display the OpenAPS pill with Trio 0.5.x (and newer)

 Additional remote capabilities are offered for Trio using the *LoopFollow* app with these versions: